Paraphraser/PiBuilder/tutorials/logrotate.md

 * Buster rotates the syslog every 24 hours and keeps the current day plus the preceding 7 days (max 8 days).
 * Bullseye rotates the syslog every week and keeps the current week plus the preceding 4 weeks (max 35 days).

 Whether this is a good thing or not depends on your perspective.
 For example, you may have a daily cron job which saves "yesterday's" log to another host.
 If your Pi emits magic smoke, the most you will lose is "today's" log.
 Bullseye-style rotation implies the potential for losing all logging for "this week".
-Sure, you can still save "this week's" log every day as it continues to grow but its less clean.
+Sure, you can still save "this week's" log every day as it continues to grow but it's less clean.

 Anyway, make the assumption that you want to go back to Buster-style log rotation.